dvquy13/recsys-mvp/README.md

 Then you can try to rate some items and then see if the recommendations are updated accordingly.

+# Improve
+## Add new features
+- Double check `cfg/run_cfg.py` to have both `use_sbert_features` and `use_item_tags_from_llm` set to False
+- Run [notebook 022-ranker](./notebooks/022-ranker.ipynb) to refit the ranker with more features where we aim to reach ROC-AUC ~ 0.87
+- In between check out the [notebook 030-error-analysis](./notebooks/030-error-analysis.ipynb) to dive into the model resutls

-# LLM
+## Use LLM features
+### Use SBERT to get embeddings of long textual features
+- Run [notebook 016-sbert](./notebooks/016-sentence-transformers.ipynb) to build SBERT features for text item descriptions

-## Extract item tags from LLM
+### Extract item tags from LLM
 - Update [RunCfg](./cfg/run_cfg.py) with `use_item_tags_from_llm = True`
 - Run notebook [040](./notebooks/040-retrieve-item-tags-from-llm.ipynb) to extract the item tags using LLM
 - Run notebook [002](./notebooks/002-features-v2.ipynb) to create new item metadata transformation pipeline
 - Re-run notebook [020](./notebooks/020-negative-sample.ipynb) to update datasets
 - Re-run notebook [022](./notebooks/022-ranker.ipynb) to re-fit model

+---

 ## Clean up
 ```shell
 make clean
 ```

-# Improve
-- Run [notebook 016-sbert](./notebooks/016-sentence-transformers.ipynb) to build SBERT features for text item descriptions
-- Run [notebook 022-ranker](./notebooks/022-ranker.ipynb) to refit the ranker with more features where we aim to reach ROC-AUC ~ 0.87
-- In between check out the [notebook 030-error-analysis](./notebooks/030-error-analysis.ipynb) to dive into the model resutls
+---

 # Troubleshooting
 - If you run into Kernel Died error while runninng build training_pipeline, it might possibly due to Docker is not granted enough memory.
 You can try increasing the Docker memory allocation.